pbenard73/reactizy/README.md

 *To connect with a component, you've to link an array containing two arrays, the first for the state properties, the second one for the actions*

-*There are two ways of bindings, one with static property inside the component, the second, in declaring directly inside the `withReactizy` high order component.*

 ```js
 import React from "react";